Pakistan steps up diplomatic bid to get US-Iran peace talks on track

 Earlier, Iran’s ISNA news agency said Field Marshal Munir would travel to Tehran on May 21 for consultations.

-“Believe me, if we don’t get the right answers, it goes very quickly.
-We’re all ready to go,” Mr Trump told reporters.
 Asked how long he would wait, Mr Trump replied: “It could be a few days, but it could go very quickly.”

 Iran submitted its latest offer to the United States this week.

-Tehran’s descriptions suggest it largely repeats terms Mr Trump previously rejected, including demands for control of the Strait of Hormuz, compensation for war damage, lifting of sanctions, release of frozen assets, and the withdrawal of US troops.
+Tehran’s descriptions suggest it largely repeats terms that Mr Trump had previously rejected, including demands for control of the Strait of Hormuz, compensation for war damage, lifting of sanctions, release of frozen assets, and the withdrawal of US troops.

-It said it aims to reopen the strait to friendly countries that abide by its terms.
-That could potentially include fees for access, which Washington says would be unacceptable.
+Iran said it aims to reopen the strait to friendly countries that abide by its terms.

 Mr Trump and Israeli Prime Minister Benjamin Netanyahu said their war aims were to curb Iran’s support for regional militias, dismantle its nuclear programme, destroy its missile capabilities and make it easier for Iranians to topple their rulers.